NixOS/nix-constitutional-assembly/README.md

 - Personal office hours: For a more personal chat with individual assembly members, some hold regular [office hours](./office-hours.md)

 Furthermore, since public spaces don't work for everybody, you can also reach out to the [members](#members) privately, and the NCA may also reach out to some people as needed.

+#### Interview

+We have also been privately interviewing project contributors with predefined questions.
+If you'd like to give us your input in such a form, feel free to fill out the [interview template](./interview-questions.md) and message any of the [NCA members](#members).
+Feel free to add what you want to add as a postscriptum!